JonathanYeeW/express-template/README.md

 # express-template

-A basic express server template.
-This is really tailored to my personal preferences and made because I don't want to recreate the wheel every time I start a new project.
+This is a terribly outdated repo that I never use and don't want to waste time fixing.

 ## How This Template Was Made